Dragonfly: Evolution

-Dragonflies and their relatives are similar in structure to an ancient group, the Meganisoptera or griffinflies, from the 325 Mya Upper Carboniferous of Europe.
+Dragonflies and their relatives are similar in structure to an ancient group, the Meganisoptera or griffenflies, from the 325 Mya Upper Carboniferous of Europe.
 This group includes one of the largest insects that ever lived, Meganeuropsis permiana from the Early Permian, which had a wingspan of around 750 mm.
 The Protanisoptera, another ancestral group that lacks certain wing-vein characters found in modern Odonata, lived in the Permian.

 Anisoptera first appeared during the Toarcian age of the Early Jurassic, and the crown group developed in the Middle Jurassic.
 They retain some traits of their distant predecessors, and are in a group known as the Palaeoptera, meaning 'ancient-winged'.
-Like the gigantic griffinflies, dragonflies lack the ability to fold their wings up against their bodies in the way that many modern insects can, although some evolved their own different way to do so.
+Like the gigantic griffenflies, dragonflies lack the ability to fold their wings up against their bodies in the way that many modern insects can, although some evolved their own different way to do so.
 The forerunners of modern Odonata are included in a clade called the Panodonata, which include the basal Zygoptera (damselflies) and the Anisoptera (true dragonflies).
 Today, some 3,000 species are extant around the world.

-The relationships of anisopteran families are not fully resolved as of 2021, but all the families are monophyletic except the Corduliidae, and the Aeshnoidea are sister to the remaining families:
+The relationships of dragonfly families are shown in the cladogram, based on Carter et al 2026: